-Covers: Right to safe and healthy working conditions; Right to rest, leisure and paid holidays; Right to privacy; and Right to freedom of information.
+Covers: Right to safe and healthy working conditions; Right to rest, leisure and paid holidays; Right to privacy.

-Accidents, injuries and stress
+Accidents, injuries, and stress

-In Terma, we have concrete initiatives and processes in place to minimize work accidents, such as the implementation of our Safety Excellence Program.
+In Terma, we have concrete initiatives and processes in place to minimize work accidents, such as the implementation of HSE incident management.
 The focus is on having a safe and healthy working environment free from accidents and injuries.